 - 1 small scoop of ice cream or 1 or 2 teaspoons heavy whipping cream to serve

 1 Add the dry ingredients to the mug and stir: Place flour, sugar, cocoa, salt, and cinnamon in a microwave safe ceramic mug.
 Stir with a fork or spoon to mix well and break up any clumps.

 2 Add the wet ingredients and stir: Add the oil, water, and vanilla to the cup and stir until the mixture is smooth and there are no lumps.

 You may have to experiment and adjust the time for less or more powerful microwaves.
 If you don't know the power level on your microwave, start with 60 seconds and increase until the brownie is done.
 It should still be moist when cooked through, not dry.

-4 Let cool for a minute and serve with a scoop of vanilla ice cream or a teaspoon or two of whipping cream poured over.
+4 Top with ice cream!
+Let cool for a minute and serve with a scoop of vanilla ice cream or a teaspoon or two of whipping cream poured over.